fanicia/security-notes/notes/windows/local-enumeration.md

 ```
 If e.g. port 3389 (RDP) is shown in this output, other users are currently connected to the system.

+Also note that it can be used for debugging potential firewall issues.
+Often ports used for listening are also allowed for egress.

 Check installed software on the machine:
 32-bit:
 ```